The Basics: Overview

 Keep track of your medicines.

-- Make a list of the medicines you use [PDF - 340 KB].
+- Use this resource to make a list of the medicines you use.
 Write down how much you use and when you use each medicine.

 - Take the list with you whenever you go to a medical appointment.
 You may also want to make a copy to give to a family member or friend in case you have a medical emergency.